Quantifying structural uncertainty in chemical reaction network inference: Methods

 \subsection{Mass-action kinetics for chemical reaction systems}

 Consider a CRN of $S$ species, namely $X_1, \ldots, X_S$, whose concentrations we denote by $\mathbf{x} = (x_s)_{s=1}^S$.
-We define a complex $C$ as a nonnegative integer combination of species, i.e. $C = m_1X_1 + \cdots + m_SX_S$ where $m_1,\ldots,m_S\ge 0$.
+We define a complex $C$ as a nonnegative integer combination of species, i.e. $C = m_1X_1 + \cdots + m_SX_S$ where $m_1,\ldots,m_S\ge 0$ are assumed to be known.
 Let $\complexset$ be the set of all possible complexes.
 A CRN is a simple directed graph with the vertex set $\complexset$.
 Each directed edge represents a reaction, where the reactants and products correspond to the source complex and the target complex, respectively.
-Suppose we have a library of candidate reactions, denoted as $\fullCRN$.
+Suppose a library of candidate reactions, denoted as $\fullCRN$, is available to us, e.g. from domain knowledge.
 With $\complexset$ and $\fullCRN$ fixed, a CRN can be identified by a subset $\CRN \subseteq \fullCRN$ of reactions, where we denote the source complex and the target complex of reaction $r\in \CRN$ as

 respectively.
 We interchangeably let $\CRN$ refer to a set of reactions or the corresponding CRN, and let $\lvert\CRN\rvert$ denote the number of reactions in $\CRN$.
 The ordinary differential equations (ODEs) that govern the dynamics of $\mathbf{x}(t)$ induced by a CRN $\CRN$ are